Marksy iconMarksyChatGPT iconChatGPT

 Is ChatGPT cheaper than Marksy for regular practice?

-ChatGPT is rated partial for regular-use price value and strong for pricing transparency.
-Pricing: Free tier is available, with paid plans publicly listed around Plus ($20/month) and Pro ($200/month) plus Business/Enterprise tiers.
+ChatGPT is rated no for assessment-grading price value and strong for pricing transparency.
+Pricing: Free tier is available, with paid plans publicly listed around Plus ($20/month) and Pro ($200/month).
 Marksy snapshot: $0 entry with 5 full gradings/month, then paid student plans from $14.99/month.
-Subscription pricing keeps repeated retries cheaper than per-review models.
 Marksy is rated strong on long-run value because repeated IB draft retries do not require per-review payments.

 Can ChatGPT handle full past-paper workflows and retries safely?